 You can ‘pause’ me anytime you like over the 2 hours of the webinar and I have so many solutions for you as well.
 It is all pre-recorded so there’s no booking – you have 3 months access and you can watch it anytime, anywhere.
 If you scroll down you can click on the link to read more about it.

-Join me when you can and have a wonderful rest of your week.
+Join me when you can and have a wonderful week ahead.
+I hope you can get out and walk!

 Fitzpatrick, K. (2018).
 Foraging and Menstruation in the Hadza of Tanzania.
 Doctoral Thesis.
 Department of Archaeology & Anthropology, University of Cambridge, England.